-Brewers, beer importers and beer distributors are proud to serve America
+Brewers, beer importers and beer distributors are proud to serve America.

 Beer Serves Americans in Every State

 Every state, congressional district and state legislative district has jobs that depend on our nation’s beer industry.
 America’s beer industry contributes about 1.6% of our nation’s gross domestic product.
 Beer’s production and distribution linkages impact firms in 96% of the U.S. economy.
-View our feature video here.

 Each job in the brewing industry generates 30 jobs located in every corner of the country.
 Farmers, truck drivers and your friends and neighbors who work in your favorite bars and restaurants all rely on our nation’s beer industry.

 The U.S. beer industry supports nearly 78,000 manufacturing jobs.
 These skilled hands help produce more than 45 billion beer cans and 18.7 billion beer bottles each year.
 But it’s more than just that—from the cardboard that holds a six-pack to the pint glass you lift to toast a special occasion, the beer industry supports manufacturing jobs across the United States.

-More than 67,000 Americans work in our nation’s brewing industry.
-And today, America’s more than 6,000 active brewers and beer importers are providing Americans with more choices and styles of beer than at any point in our nation’s history.
+More than 92,000 Americans work in our nation’s brewing industry.
+This includes America’s more than 6,600 active brewers and beer importers, who are providing consumers with more choices and styles of beer than at any point in our nation’s history.
 But it also includes people like microbiologists and chemists, men and women with diverse backgrounds and skills who work for our nation’s brewers and beer importers.

 More than 137,000 Americans work for our nation’s beer distributors.
 Beer distributors have a wide variety of jobs, including the truck drivers you see delivering beer to bars, restaurants, convenience stores and supermarkets as well as the men and women who manage their warehouses.